 This chemical sold under the name Mitaban, was used for many years as a dip applied to dogs with demodicosis.
 I remember it well.
 It smelled terrible.
 Sometimes the dogs would drool and act sick after getting dipped in Mitaban.
 Sometimes the people applying the stuff would get sick, too!
 Plus, for a while, it was recommended to shave the dog’s entire body so the dip would work better.

 Shaving the entire dog turned out to be overkill.
-As it turns out the amitraz actually has a systemic effect on the dog rather than just being a topical the kills “bugs” in the skin.
+As it turns out the amitraz actually has a systemic effect on the dog rather than just being a topical that kills “bugs” in the skin.
 Not many vets recommend this treatment anymore due to the common adverse effects it causes.

 Ivermectin is a chemical derived from a bacterial metabolite.
 It’s commonly used in monthly heartworm preventives, Heartgard being the best known.
 When used to treat Demodex, it’s given in a much higher dose and used daily for weeks at a time.